amirrezaDev1378/swr-codegen/readme.md

 Installing The Package:

-You can install the package globally on your machine:

-    npm i swr-codegen -g
+!
+Warning: This package does not support global installation anymore,

-Or you can install it in your project:
+you can install it in your project using:

     npm i swr-codegen -d